neilzim/SCDA/design_survey_HOWTO.rst

 3. Launch the survey
 --------------------

-Once you back in to Discover, ssh again to the special cron node:
+Once you back in to Discover, use ssh again to switch to the special **discover-cron** node:

 ``$ ssh discover-cron``